Skip to main content

 An incident response cycle is a structured framework IT teams use to manage and mitigate cybersecurity threats.

-Think of it like a fire drill for your digital systems.
-The NIST Cybersecurity Framework defines four core phases: Preparation; Detection and Analysis; Containment, Eradication, and Recovery; and Post-Event Activity.
-These phases create a systematic approach to identifying, containing, and resolving security breaches while keeping downtime and data loss to a minimum.
-Without a clear plan, organizations risk prolonged exposure, hefty fines, and reputational damage—especially in sectors dealing with sensitive data like healthcare or finance.
+Picture it like a fire drill, but for your digital infrastructure.
+The NIST Cybersecurity Framework outlines six core phases: Preparation; Detection and Analysis; Containment, Eradication, and Recovery; and Post-Event Activity.
+These phases give organizations a clear roadmap to identify, contain, and resolve security breaches while cutting downtime and data loss.
+Without one, companies risk prolonged exposure, hefty fines, and serious reputational damage—especially in data-sensitive fields like healthcare or finance.
+According to a 2025 Ponemon Institute report, organizations with a documented incident response plan slash breach costs by an average of 35%.

 Here's how to execute each phase of the incident response cycle: